Grade 5 Measurement Worksheets

 Solve each problem.
 Show your work.

-- 3.A rectangular prism has a length of 8 cm, a width of 5 cm, and a height of 4 cm.
-What is its volume?
+- 1.A rectangular prism has a length of 5 inches, a width of 3 inches, and a height of 4 inches.
+What is the volume of the prism?

 What measurement skills should my child learn?